 - ½ cup (50 g) parmesan cheese, grated

-- In a large bowl, mix together the eggs, ricotta cheese, half the mozzarella, half the Parmesan, parsley, salt, pepper, and chicken until well combined.
-Set aside.
+- In a large bowl, mix together the eggs, ricotta cheese, ½ cup of mozzarella, ½ cup of the parmesan, parsley, salt, pepper, and chicken until well combined.
+Set aside while you prepare the alfredo sauce.

 - In a large saucepan, melt butter then add cream, salt, and pepper.